oldstork/asypi/docs/source/api_reference.md

 #### `int LFUCacheSize`

-The LFU cache size that the `Server` initialized `FileServer` with.
+The LFU cache size, in MiB, that the `Server` initialized `FileServer` with.

 ---